Eid Bread – A Blidian Tradition of Joy

 • Whole eggs (boiled) – plain or dyed, for decoration

-Step 1 – Activate the Yeast
+Step 1 – Activate Yeast

-Step 2 – Prepare the Dough
+Step 2 – Prepare Dough

 Step 3 – First Rise

-Step 4 – Shape the Bread
+Step 4 – Shape Bread

 Step 5 – Bake

-2. Bake in a preheated oven at 180°C (350°F) for about 20–25 minutes, or until golden brown.
+Brush with egg wash.
+Bake at 180°C for 20–25 minutes until golden brown.